August 1st, 2014

 July 3rd, 2014

 In honor of the start of summer, we decided to make the housing market the subject of our latest infographic.
-Scroll down for details on average mortgage sizes and a glimpse at how widely the market can vary based on region.
+Check it out for details on average mortgage sizes and a glimpse at how widely the market can vary based on region.

 June 12th, 2014